4 Planting zones in Kansas and Map

 Planting Zones in Kansas with Cities

-The List below contains the USDA hardiness zones fo Kansas cities, towns and counties.
-Data is sourced USDA (latest release-2023).
-Enter your Kansas Location name in box below, to find its USDA Hardiness zone
+The list below contains USDA hardiness zones for Kansas cities, towns, and counties.
+Data Source: 2023 USDA Plant Hardiness Zone Map.
+Enter your Kansas location name in the box below to find its USDA hardiness zone.

 Search for a location